jlacasa/stat705_fall2024/assignments/hw1.md

 - Check R skills.
 - Review concepts.

+In an Rmd file, complete the exercises below and knit to pdf or html.
+Submit the (pdf or html) file to canvas.
+Please name your file "Assignment1_YourLastName" (e.g., Assignment1_Smith.pdf).

 ## Exercise 1.

 Load the data using the R code below and visualize the relationship between stem length and plant weight.
-Propose a statistical model to describe this relationship.
+Propose a statistical model to describe this relationship using statistical notation.
+Your can write it out using LaTeX, or writing it out on paper and pasting the picture in your Rmd.

 ```
 url <- "https://raw.githubusercontent.com/jlacasa/stat705_fall2024/main/classes/data/lotus_class.csv"